MithrilJS/mithril.js/docs/mithril.trust.md

 -	**returns String trustedHtml**

-	The returned string is a String object instance (as opposed to a string primitive) containing the same html content, and exposing a flag property for internal use within Mithril.
+	The returned string is a String object instance (as opposed to a string primitive) containing the same HTML content, and exposing a flag property for internal use within Mithril.
 Do not create or manipulate trust flags manually.

 	Also note that concatenating or splitting a trusted string removes the trust flag.
 If doing such operations, the final string needs to be flagged as trusted.